SajjiKazemi/cube_gym/README.md

 # CubeGym Environment for Training an RL Agent to Find the Optimal Path

 This repository contains the code for the CubeGym environment.
-The environment is included a cube of an arbitrary size which is divided into several smaller, the same-size, cubes, as can be seen in the following figure.
+The environment includes a cube of an arbitrary size which is divided into several smaller, the same-size, cubes, as can be seen in the following figure.
 Several cells are occupied by obstacles, restricting the agent’s ability to pass through them.
 We proceed with the assumption that the obstacles remain stationary and do not undergo any relocation.
-At every state, the agent has five potential movements: up, down, left, right, and forwards.
+At every state, the agent has five potential movements: up, down, left, right, and forward.
 We make the assumption that these transitions are certain.
 Any of the above-mentioned characteristics can be changed!